helidon-io/helidon/docs/se/guides/metrics.md

    implementation of the API.
 2. Includes the built-in meters.
 <!--@mdc :: -->

-features automatically finds and runs the metrics subsystem.
+With these dependencies in your project, Helidon’s auto-discovery of webserver features automatically finds and runs the metrics subsystem.
 You do not need to change any of the generated source code.